jesussantana/Modern-Artificial-Intelligence/README.md

 Modern Artificial Intelligence
 ==============================

-5 hands-on projects and unleash the power of AI to solve real-world business problems
+5 hands-on projects unleashing the power the power of AI to solve real-world business problems

 Project Organization
 ------------